enr/xite/website/markdown/configuration.md

   * User - this is configuration specific to a particular user
     $HOME/.xite/settings.groovy

+You can see the actual used paths:

+    /path/to/xite config --files

+the list of used properties:

+    /path/to/xite config --list

+A single property:

+    /path/to/xite config --get plugins.enabled

 Default settings
 ----------------

-If settings are not overriden they are taken from $XITE_HOME/conf/xite-default.groovy.
+If settings are not overriden they are taken from $XITE_HOME/conf/xite.groovy.

 The file is commented.